Overview

 Existential therapy holds the potential to benefit a wide range of individuals, from those living with mental health conditions such as depression to those facing anxiety when confronting life’s inherent conflicts.

-This therapeutic approach may be particularly suitable for those seeking to explore the deeper aspects of their lives, confront existential dilemmas, and find meaning in their experiences.
+This therapeutic approach may be particularly suitable for those seeking to explore the deeper aspects of their lives, confront philosophical dilemmas, and find meaning in their experiences.
 Additionally, studies have shown existential therapy to have positive effects on individuals who are incarcerated, chronically ill, or living with advanced stages of cancer

-Through existential therapy, individuals may receive guidance by addressing existential aspects of distress,3 and they may receive support in engaging in meaningful activities.This therapeutic approach may benefit clients seeking a deeper understanding of themselves and their existence.
+Through existential therapy, individuals may receive guidance by addressing abstract aspects of distress,3 and they may receive support in engaging in meaningful activities.This therapeutic approach may benefit clients seeking a deeper understanding of themselves and their existence.

 Goals for therapy

 The goals of existential therapy are often centered around helping individuals develop a more profound understanding of themselves, their values, and their sense of purpose.
-The goals of existential treatment may include the following:

 • Explore existential questions: Therapists encourage clients to explore fundamental questions about the nature of life, death, freedom, and meaning, fostering a deeper understanding of their beliefs and values.